-I published a video last year talking about the fantasy self items I had to declutter (or if you prefer reading, here’s the blog post), walking through all the things I had to realize and be honest with myself as I decluttered the excess in my life.
+I talked about the fantasy self items I had to declutter, walking through all the things I had to realize and be honest with myself as I decluttered the excess in my life.

 So how do we figure out if it’s something we should let go of, or carve out time to pursue?